 - Muted colors are necessary to support and enhance bright colors.

-- Consider color relationships, how 1 color affects another.
+- Consider color relationships, how 1 color affects the other.

 - Color saturation can greatly impact the movie of an artwork, or a film.